 In its debut out on the West Coast, the Blue-Grey All-American Bowl received some rave reviews on Jan.
 21, both locally and national, thus was a success as Pacific defeated Atlantic, 37-14, at Oakland Raiders’ Coliseum in a televised game in ESPN3.

-Boise State commit Chase Cord nearly stole the show for the Pacific and he had help with Colorado commit Curtis Chiaverini, Washington State commit Abraham Lucas, San Diego State commit Dominic Gudino and Northern Colorado commit Jackson Block.
+Boise State commit Chase Cord did well the Pacific, with Nebraska commit Kade Warner, Colorado commit Curtis Chiaverini, Washington State commit Abraham Lucas, San Diego State commit Dominic Gudino and Northern Colorado commit Jackson Block.

 Once everyone recently arrived, the country’s best had an opportunity to work with the brand’s staff of NFL veterans, now turned coaches for the All-American Bowl, including the Pacific’s Mark McMillian, who played for the Eagles and Chiefs, among others.